squid-cache/squid-cache.github.io/Features/NegotiateAuthentication.rst

  * Negotiate (aka SPNEGO) - Microsoft's second attempt at single-sign-on Maybe, as it often happens to them, they'll get it right by version 3.0

 There are reports of a "Kerberos" authentication scheme being seen in the wild (ISA Server 2004).
 If you see it, shoot on sight.
-Microsoft recommends to use NEGOTIATE instead.
+Microsoft recommends to use Negotiate instead.

 Squid supports Basic, NTLM (v1 and v2) and Digest.
-Support for NEGOTIATE is being worked in for both squid 2.5 and 3.0
+Support for Negotiate is being worked in for both squid 2.5 and 3.0

+Currently only Firefox 1.5 and latest beta of Internet Explorer 7 are known to supporting Negotiate authentication with Squid and ISA server 2004

 == So what is this "NEGOTIATE" thing anyways? ==

 Negotiate is a wrapper protocol around GSSAPI, which in turn is a wrapper around either Kerberos or NTLM.
 Why a wrapper of a wrapper?
 No one outside Microsoft knows at this time.
 GSSAPI would have been more than enough.

 The real significance is that supporting it allows to support transparent Kerberos authentication to a MS Windows domain.
 It is significantly more secure than NTLM and also poses much less burden on the Domain Controller.

+== Experimental Squid native Windows build with NEGOTIATE support ==

+For testing purpose is now available an experimental native Windows build of Squid 2.5 STABLE13 with Negotiate support.
+The code is based on the merge of negotiate-2.5 and nt-2.5 branches into the new nego-nt-2.5 branch.

 == What do I need to do to support NEGOTIATE on Squid? ==